podofo/podofo/API-MIGRATION.md

 ## 0.10.1 -> 1.0.0
+- `PdfIndirectObjectList`: `SetStreamFactory` is now private, it's supposed to be used only by private PdfImmediateWriter
 - `PdfExtGState`:
   * Costructor is now private, create it through `PdfDocument::CreateExtGState()`
   * All methods now accept nullable